Robust Lane Detection from Continuous Driving Scenes Using Deep Neural Networks: Related work

 {\it 2) Energy minimization.} As an energy-minimization model, conditional random field (CRF) is often used for solving multiple association tasks, and is widely applied in traffic scene understanding~\cite{Wojek2008eccv}.
 In~\cite{Hur2013MultilaneDI}, CRF was used to detect multiple lanes by building an optimal association of multiple lane marks in complex scenes.
 With all defined unary and clique potentials, the energy of the graph can be obtained and optimized by energy minimization.
 Energy minimization can also be embedded in searching optimal modeling results in lane fitting.
 In~\cite{Kang1996iv}, an active line model was developed, which constructed the energy function with two parts, i.e., an external part - the normalized sum of image gradients along the line, and an internal part - the continuity of two neighboring lines.

 For lane tracking in continue frames, Kalman filter is widely used~\cite{Borkar2009RobustLD,Suttorp2006LearningOK,Mammeri2014LaneDA}.
 The Kalman filter works well in locating the position of lane markings and estimating the curvature of lanes with some state vectors.
 Another widely-used method for lane tracking is the particle filter, which also has the ability to track multiple lanes~\cite{Linarth2011OnFT}.
 In~\cite{Loose2009KalmanPF}, these two filters were combined together as a Kalman-Particle filter, which was reported to achieve more stable performance in simultaneous tracking of multiple lanes.
+In slice-by-slice medical image processing, information of previous images was found to be helpful for successive images.
+In~\cite{selver2014ct}, considering that adjacent images have similar object sizes and shapes, the author used a previously segmented image to create a region of interest in the upcoming one, and obtained improved results.

 {\textbf{Deep-learning-based methods.}} The research of lane detection leaps into a new stage with the development and successful application of deep learning.
 A number of deep learning based lane detection methods have been proposed in the past several years.
 We categorize these methods into four groups.